-Alexandroupoli is a city in Greece and the capital of the Evros regional unit in Thrace.
+Alexandroupolis is the capital of the Evros region in Thrace in northern Greece.
 It is an important port and commercial center of northeastern Greece.

-Alexandroupoli is about 14.5 km west of the delta of the river Evros, 40 km from the border with Turkey, 346 km from Thessaloniki on the newly constructed Egnatia highway.
-Around the city one finds small fishing villages like Makri and Dikella to the west.
+Alexandroupolis is about 14.5 km west of the delta of the river Evros, 40 km from the border with Turkey, and 346 km from Thessaloniki on the newly constructed Egnatia highway.
+Around the city, you will find small fishing villages like Makri and Dikella t o the west.
 The current metropolitan population is estimated at around 70,000 inhabitants, and its area covers the southern portion of the prefecture running from Rhodope Prefecture to the Evros Delta.

 In the Roman period, the city was famous for its baths.
 In the 4th century, it became the capital of the province of Rhodope.
 The city was later ruled by the Byzantines and the Ottomans, during that period the Roman baths were renovated by the Ottoman Gazi Evrenos and became known as Hana.
 The area came under Bulgarian rule after the Balkan Wars and was ceded to Greece in the Treaty of Neuilly (1919).

-The airport is connected to the city by highway, taxi services and scheduled bus services.
-The port of Alexandroupolis has been used principally by travellers.
+The airport is connected to the city by highway, taxi services, and scheduled bus services.
+The port of Alexandroupolis has been used principally by travelers.

 There are daily services to the Island of Samothraki and a weekly Trans-Aegean service to all the eastern islands of the Aegean, with the final destination of the island of Rhodes.

-Trains run frequently to Thessaloniki and Athens, Burgas in Bulgaria and Edirne or Istanbul in Turkey.
+Trains run frequently to Thessaloniki and Athens, Burgas in Bulgaria, and Edirne or Istanbul in Turkey.
 The bus network is much more extensive and frequent.
-Hourly buses to the major municipalities within Macedonia and Thrace offered from the Regional Coaches KTEL as well as daily services to Bulgaria and Turkey.
-OSE, Varan and Ulusoy have daily services to Istanbul and Athens each and depart from Alexandroupolis Train Station in early mornings.
+Hourly buses to the major municipalities within Macedonia and Thrace are offered from the Regional Coaches KTEL as well as daily services to Bulgaria and Turkey.
+OSE, Varan, and Ulusoy have daily services to Istanbul and Athens each and depart from Alexandroupolis Train Station in the early mornings.

-including information about the sights of Evros, the Mountain Route-Ardas, museums and thermal spas, etc.
+Including information about the sights of Evros, the Mountain Route-Ardas, museums, thermal spas, etc.